cjokello/plotter/README.md

 Plotter
 ========

-A simple CLI graphing tool written in Python to display bar graphs in your terminal
+A simple CLI graphing tool written in Python using [Click](https://click.palletsprojects.com/en/8.1.x/) to display bar graphs in your terminal.

 Instructions:
 =============